Last updated: June 2026

-The core takeaway is that futures betting is less about predicting every result and more about identifying value before the market fully adjusts.
+Because of that, successful futures betting is usually less about predicting winners and more about identifying value before sportsbooks fully adjust their odds.

 Editorial Note